nshuhsn/INSHAPE_IJCAI/README.md

-# INSHAPE: Istance-Level Shapelets for Interpretable Time-Series Classification
+# INSHAPE: Instance-Level Shapelets for Interpretable Time-Series Classification

 This repository contains the official implementation of **INSHAPE** for IJCAI.